Between Spain and Kuwait. The influence of Modernity

 The idea of a museum of modern art in 20th-century Spain, and the possibility of an equally modern architecture to house it, was a project that was advanced and frustrated, time after time, until the arrival of the current democratic period.

-The institution of the Museum of Modern Art in Spain dates back to 1894.
+The institution of the Museum of Modern Art in Spain dates back to 1894, as shown in the exhibition Collection XIII.
+Towards a new museum of contemporary art, curated by Sergio Rubira at the Centro de Arte 2 de Mayo in Madrid in 2016.
 It was born to provide space for nineteenth-century painting, leaving previous historical periods in the custody of the Museo del Prado.
 Its director, Ricardo Gutiérrez Abascal, understood that the new museum had to offer a narrative that paralleled Spanish art with that of other countries, and promoted a reform of the existing museum headquarters.
 He reorganized the exhibition of the works, in order to reinforce an idea of the historical progress of Art.
 The Museum was located in what is now the Archaeological Museum and the National Library.

 In 1933, probably on the initiative of the director Gutiérrez Abascal, a National Architecture Competition was held for a new building for the Museum.
 Fernando García Mercadal was awarded the competition.
 The architect was then 37 years old and was one of the main driving forces behind the introduction of Central European architectural rationalism in Spain.
 He had already been invited in 1928 to the first International Congress of Modern Architecture (CIAM), held in Switzerland, and became the leading promoter of the foundation of GATEPAC (Grupo de Artistas y Técnicos Españoles para el Progreso de la Arquitectura Contemporánea), CIAM’s Spanish subsidiary.
 Also in 1928, Mercadal built what is considered his main work, the Rincón de Goya in Zaragoza, the country’s first rationalist work.